Shopify/toxiproxy/README.md

 as *2400MB/s* on a higher end desktop.
 Basically, you can expect Toxiproxy to move data around at least as fast the app you're testing.

+**Can Toxiproxy do randomized testing?** Many of the available toxics can be configured to have randomness, such as `jitter` in the `latency` toxic.
+There is also a global `toxicity` parameter that specifies the percentage of connections a toxic will affect.
+This is most useful for things like the `timeout` toxic, which would allow X% of connections to timeout.

 **I am not seeing my Toxiproxy actions reflected for MySQL**.
 MySQL will prefer the local Unix domain socket for some clients, no matter which port you pass it if the host is set to `localhost`.
 Configure your MySQL server to not create a